Esri/generator-esri-appbuilder-js/README.md

 ## About

 This generator scaffolds out the boilerplate files that are needed when you are customizing the Web AppBuilder.
-This includes [generators](#running-the-generators) to set up your project and scaffold out the files needed to create custom widgets and themes.
+This includes [generators](#running-the-generators) to set up your project and scaffold out the files needed to create custom widgets.

 ![Screenshot](https://raw.githubusercontent.com/Esri/generator-esri-appbuilder-js/master/docs/images/running-the-generators.png)